GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 limit option (**-L**) in `grdcontour <grdcontour.html>`_ to select negative contours only and plot those with a dashed pen, then positive contours only and draw with a solid pen [Default].
-The **-T** option causes tickmarks pointing in the downhill direction to be drawn on the innermost, closed contours.
+The **-T** option causes tick marks pointing in the downhill direction to be drawn on the innermost, closed contours.
 For the upper panel we also added - and + to the local lows and highs.
 You can find this illustration as